 - Page 2: One page explanation as to why the workshop should be of interest

 - Page 3: One page description of the workshops' format

 - Page(s) 4-6: One to three page overview of the workshop

 PDW Proposals should use the following page format: Times New Roman 12-point font, double-spaced, 1-inch (2.5cm) margin all around, 8.5" x 11" page setting.
-Your proposal should be submitted as a Microsoft Word or Rich Text Format file.
+Your proposal should be submitted as a Microsoft Word (.doc, .docx) file format.